OWASP/www-board/elections/2024_elections.md

 <br>

 ----
-<code style="color : name_red">text</code>

 Directors are solely responsible for maintaining good standing as a paid member throughout their term, or a vote of confidence will be held by the Board.
 This has happened several times in the past.
 We strongly urge Director-elects to take out sufficient membership to cover their entire term to avoid issues with standing.
-Adding a two year membership to your current membership or changing to a Lifetime membership is the ideal way to avoid this issue entirely.<code style="color : name_red">text</code>
+Adding a two year membership to your current membership or changing to a Lifetime membership is the ideal way to avoid this issue entirely.
 <br>
 <br>